TheV360/toy_mips_emu/README.md

 ![Screenshot of MIPS Emulator, showing Assembler window and Branch Delay](.readme/asm_and_branch_delay.png)
 ![Old screenshot of MIPS Emulator, writing a rainbow](.readme/rainbow_display_old.png)

-I haven't pushed any new updates to the WASM version in a bit, sorry.
-Still trying to figure out some possible CI/CD way of updating it.
+I'm able to upload the WASM version every so often, but in the future I'd still like to figure out some possible "Continuous Deployment" way of updating it.

 ## Features
 - Step through code, or run at an interval